AndiDittrich/WordPress.Tweakr/readme.txt

 * Google Analytics Support - just add your Tracking-ID
 * AnonymizeIP Option
-* OPT-OUT Shortcode/Button - also works with Caching Plugins or CDN Servers
+* OPT-OUT Shortcode/Button (required by GDPR/DSGVO) - also works with Caching Plugins or CDN Servers
 * IE8 Compatible

-= Piwik Analytics =
+= Matomo/Piwik Analytics =

-* Piwik3 Support - add your Piwik Host URL + Site ID - thats it!
+* Matomo v3 Support - add your Host URL + Site ID - thats it!
-* OPT-OUT Shortcode/Button - also works with Caching Plugins or CDN Servers
+* OPT-OUT Shortcode/Button (required by GDPR/DSGVO) - also works with Caching Plugins or CDN Servers
 * Simple Page Name Option (Records the Document Title without Blog Name)
 * DoNoTrack Option
 * Option to add the Hostname to your Document Title (useful for multidomain sites)